dataholka/dataholka.github.io/research.md

 ---
 layout: page
 title: Research
-subtitle: I lived thousands lives, brought something to my research from each of them.
+subtitle: I lived thousands lives—brought something to my research from each of them.
 Researching is my passion, so is helping students thrive, and keeping academia fair and status quo free.
 cover-img: "/assets/img/algorithm.jpg"

 ---